A Comprehensive Survey of Action Quality Assessment: Method and Benchmark: Fundamentals of Common AQA Setup

-Our formulation retains generality and can handle both uni-modal and multi-modal AQA methods.
-For uni-modal methods ($M=1$), the focus is on a single input type, such as video (see \cref{sec:taxonomy-video_based}) or skeletal data (see \cref{sec:taxonomy-skeleton_based}), which provide fully human-centric cues crucial for AQA and can be used independently for assessment.
-For multi-modal methods ($M>1$), auxiliary modalities, such as audio and text, assist them in comprehensive analysis (see \cref{sec:taxonomy-multi_modality}).
+Our formulation retains generality and can handle both unimodal and multi-modal AQA methods.
+For unimodal methods ($M=1$), the focus is on a single input type, such as video (see \cref{sec:taxonomy-video_based}) or skeletal data (see \cref{sec:taxonomy-skeleton_based}), each of which provides full human-centric cues crucial for AQA.
+For multi-modal methods ($M>1$), auxiliary modalities aid in comprehensive analysis (see \cref{sec:taxonomy-multi_modality}).